open source malware protection - open source malware scanner

 3. Common Types of Open Source Malware

-Malware in OSS can take various forms, each with unique characteristics and impacts.
-Here is an overview of the most common types:
+Open Source Malware can take various forms, each with unique characteristics and impacts.
+As you are seeing, open source malware protection is a must.
+Here you have an overview of the most common types:

 Overview of Malware Categories